miguel-guerrero/antlr4_system_verilog_parser/INSTALL.md

 # Python binding

-To install the python binding do the following:
+To install the python binding dependencies do the following:

-    $ pip install -r requirements.txt
+    $ sudo python3 -mpip install -r requirements.txt

 This will install antlr4 python3 runtime and other misc packages